dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 ## Code Walkthrough

-**Note:** This section is a placeholder and will be replaced with Paul's contribution.

-Overall idea

--   Explain all it needs for the *complete real-world development workflow*

-    -   Local development

-    -   Deploying on IC mainnet

--   1 simple example, everything shown

--   Standalone, not using Bitcoin example here

 We next present a minimal example canister for showcasing the threshold ECDSA API.
 The canister is a signing oracle that creates signatures with keys derived from an input string.
 That is, a request provides a message and a key derivation string and the canister hashes the message and requests a signature from the threshold ECDSA subnet using the key derivation string for the derivation path.
 We attempt to give a complete overview of the development, starting with downloading of the SDK, up to the deployment and trying out of the code on mainnet.

 ### Getting Started

 Sample project called `threshold-ecdsa` is provided in the [examples repository](??), under either `motoko` or `rust` sub-directories.
 It requires at least dfx version ?? for local development.

--   Download and install SDK if not already have.
+-   Download and install the SDK if you do not already have it.
 -   Check out the examples repistory.
 -   Change directory to `motoko/threshold_ecdsa` subdirectory.
 -   Run `dfx deploy`.